crenteriam/crenteriam.github.oi/training/latex/latex-debugging.md

 ![Reading errors](../../files/debugging/latex-readerrors.png)

-It also worths checking Dickimaw's explanation about [common drrors](https://www.dickimaw-books.com/latex/novices/html/commonerrors.html), and [Latex for Complete Novices](https://www.dickimaw-books.com/latex/novices/).
+It also worths checking Dickimaw's explanation about [common errors](https://www.dickimaw-books.com/latex/novices/html/commonerrors.html), and [Latex for Complete Novices](https://www.dickimaw-books.com/latex/novices/).
 The stackexchange thread [teach me to debug](https://tex.stackexchange.com/questions/309010/teach-me-to-debug), and the file [art of problem solving](https://www.tug.org/TUGboat/tb26-1/schwartz.pdf).

 Troubleshooting is one of the most time-consuming parts of learning compiling dynamic documents, specially in Latex.
 The best way to (avoid and) solve troubles is by using text editors.
-As explained in [Chapter X](), the Do-File Editor is very limited compared to others, and it is specially unhelpful for troubleshooting.
+As explained in [Chapter XXX](), the Do-File Editor is very limited compared to others, and it is specially unhelpful for troubleshooting.

 The best troubleshooting alternatives are Overleaf, TexStudio.
 These are specialized text editors in Latex and will provide you the line with the problem and a concrete explanation.
 They also will automatically flag elementary problems, such as a closing `}` missing or things like that.